About CAMAudit

 The Problem

 Landlords control every variable in CAM billing: what gets included, how denominators are set, and when statements arrive.
-Commercial tenants receive dense annual reconciliation statements with a 90-day window to dispute them.
+Commercial real estate clients receive dense annual reconciliation statements with a 90-day window to dispute them.

 According to IREM's Journal of Property Management and Tango Analytics, 30-40% of CAM statements contain billing errors.
 Most of those overcharges go unchallenged because tenants have no practical way to verify them.